martijnschouten/OCHVPS_SW/README.md

-# OCHVPS_SW
-Python GUI for the octo-channel HVPS
+# Python GUI for the octo-channel HVPS